check-spelling/check-spelling-docs/Event-descriptions.md

 * Add the files to `excludes.txt`.
 * Disable detection by using `use_magic_file: 0`.
 * If the file should not be identified as a binary file, please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new).

+# homoglyph-word

+When [[Flag homoglyphs in words|Feature: Flag homoglyphs in words]] is enabled, if a homoglyph is detected and the corresponding character would result in a word in the dictionary, it will be flagged.

+## <a id="homoglyph-word-r"></a>Resolution

+* If the homoglyph is unintentional, replace the word with the suggested correction.
+* If the character shouldn't be treated as a homoglyph, it can be removed from the homoglyph list.
+* If the feature isn't working / desirable, it can be disabled with `check-homoglyphs: false`

 # missing-rule-definition